-What Do I Need to Know about requesting a Hearing Before an Administrative Law Judge
+What do I need to know about requesting a hearing before an Administrative Law Judge (ALJ)

-You have the right to appeal any decision Social Security makes on your case about whether you are entitled to Social Security benefits or are eligible for Supplemental Security Income (SSI) payments.
-If we determine that you no longer meet the requirements for Social Security or SSI or find that you received overpayments, you have the right to appeal that decision.
+You have the right to request an appeal of any decision Social Security makes on your case about whether you are entitled to Social Security benefits or are eligible for Supplemental Security Income (SSI).
+If we determine that you no longer meet the requirements for Social Security benefits or SSI or find that you received an overpayment, you have the right to request an appeal.

-You should be aware that the hearing process may be lengthy, so it is critical to keep us informed of any changes in your contact information, such as your address or telephone number, throughout the hearings process.
-Consistent communication with the hearing office handling your case will make sure we can process your request for hearing as quickly as possible.
-You can keep track of your claim by opening a my Social Security Account.
+You should be aware that the hearing process may be lengthy, so it is critical to keep us informed of any changes in your contact information throughout the hearings process.
+This includes your address or telephone number.
+Consistent communication with the hearing office handling your case will ensure we can process your request for a hearing as quickly as possible.
+You can keep track of your claim by creating a personal my Social Security account.

 You have 60 days after you receive the previous determination or decision to request a hearing.